networknext/next/docs/getting_production_ready_for_your_game.md

 }
 ```

 The safest option is to just leave this alone, or to simply reduce `min_size` from 3 to 1 instances at the cost of reduced availability.
+This will change the server backend so it runs in only one availability zone in google cloud, insteaod of three, and divide the cost it takes to run the server backend by 3.

 If you are more on the 100k CCU range than million+, then you could try adjustments to bring the instance type down to `n1-standard-8` for reduced cost per-instance, but at the same time you must also reduce the number of UDP threads per-instance with the environment var `UDP_NUM_THREADS=8` from 8 to 2, otherwise the instance type won't have enough CPU power to process all the packets it receives.
 I strongly recommend for 1M+ CCU or close to it, that you stay with the tried and tested c3-highcpu-44 configuration.
-In load testing I've found this to be superior to n1-standard-8 based instances around and above 1M CCU.
+In load testing I've found it to be superior to n1-standard-8 based instances at high player counts.

 When making any changes to the server backend it is _vital_ to load test your changes in the staging environment prior to deploying to production.
 It is very easy to get the server backend into a state where it is IO bound, or CPU bound and cannot process requests from the SDK quickly enough, leading to "Retries" and "Fallback to Direct" in the "Admin" page, indicating that player sessions have given up trying to get acceleration because they did not get a response from the server backend quickly enough.

-Finally, make sure to conservatively set `min_size` such that you know you can sustain your base load.
+Finally, make sure to conservatively set `min_size` such that you know you can sustain your base load level.
 Even with correct tuning for the server backend service, if a stampede of players comes at your backend, they will overload the backend before it has time to scale up (you'll see retries and fallbacks to direct under "Admin" in the portal), unless you pre-scale with `min_size`.
 It generally takes 1-2 minutes for each server backend instance to start and come online, and this is just too slow for a rapid scale up of 100k+ players or 1M+ players.
 The system will recover, and the fallback to direct is only temporary during scale up, but I always like to see it running clean without retries and fallback to direct where possible for the best player experience.

 ## 5. If in doubt get help!